-Certification (signatures verify partnership) EPP Head Administrator: Daniel McMasters Title: Chair, Grissom School of Education Signature: Click Daniel McMasters Date: Clic7/26/23here to enter text.
+Certification (signatures verify partnership) EPP Head Administrator: Daniel McMasters Title: Chair, Grissom School of Education Signature: Clawolt An Auguston Sinter text.
+Date721151/20244p072157516rPDTtext.

-LEA Head Administrator: Ricky Inman Title: Director of Schools Signature: Click or tap here to enter text.
-Date: Click or tap here to enter text.
+LEA Head Administrator: Mr. Jason Golden Title: Director Signature: Cljalsov, tGoldena, to enter text.
+Date:77ዛ፟ኇ%2024p ካም:03፡ጓላጣድወተext.

+Prompt

-Prompt 1 Describe the strategies and actions in place to co-select clinical educators and collaborate to prepare, evaluate, and support high-quality clinical educators, both provider and school-based, who demonstrate a positive impact on candidates' development and pre-k-12 students.
-NOTE: Responses should not exceed one page per prompt.
+Describe the strategies and actions in place to co-select clinical educators and collaborate to prepare,

-- 1. Clinical supervisors and clinical mentors are agreed upon by both University of Tennessee Southern and the LEA.
+1.Clinical supervisors and clinical mentors are agreed upon by both University of Tennessee Southern and the LEA.
 The University will continue to seek to recruit staff who have the skills to provide feedback to the clinical practice students as well as to the clinical mentors.
 The clinical supervisors shall have appropriate training in TEAM (or other state approved evaluation system).
 If a problem should arise with a supervisor, the appropriate district staff will bring concerns to the UTS school chair to rectify.
 Because the LEA is more familiar with the teachers and schools, the district recommends placements for the Teacher Candidates.
 The LEA chooses the clinical mentors with an effectiveness score of 4 or 5 in the previous year; they are licensed to teach in the area they are supervising and have at least 3 years of experience as a teacher.
-As with the clinical supervisors, should an issue develop, the LEA and the University have an open dialogue that allows for discussions to seek resolution. - 2.Orientation for new and experienced mentors for both Field Experience and Clinical Practice will be conducted by the University.
-Mentor training will be developed to address coaching and observation of teacher candidates as well as providing actionable feedback. - 3.University of Tennessee Southern will work with mentors to determine individual needs throughout the semester and provide coaching.
+As with the clinical supervisors, should an issue develop, the LEA and the University have an open dialogue that allows for discussions to seek resolution.

+2.Orientation for new and experienced mentors for both Field Experience and Clinical Practice will be conducted by the University.
+Mentor training will be developed to address coaching and observation of teacher candidates as well as providing actionable feedback.

+3.University of Tennessee Southern will work with mentors to determine individual needs throughout the semester and provide coaching.
 LEA will inform the University when a change is made in the evaluation instrument used by the district.
-This will allow the Education faculty an opportunity to learn and incorporate these into classes as appropriate. - 4.Discussions will be held with mentors throughout the clinical experience to discuss further needs and concerns.
+This will allow the Education faculty an opportunity to learn and incorporate these into classes as appropriate.

+4.Discussions will be held with mentors throughout the clinical experience to discuss further needs and concerns.
 The supervisor and the mentor will discuss the needs and successes of the candidate and how the supervisor can provide additional support.
 The minimum of five visits (in-person and/or virtual) is conducted during the clinical placements.
 Others may be scheduled upon request by the mentor, administrator, teacher and/or candidate.
-UTS will work with the LEA to develop a plan for providing clinical mentors.
-Professional Development in the areas of coaching and evaluation in order to observe, evaluate and give feedback.
+UTS will work with the LEA to develop a plan for providing clinical mentors' Professional Development in the areas of coaching and evaluation in order to observe, evaluate and give feedback.
 Data from surveys will be used to determine other PD topics needed to support mentors.
-An important component of the plan will be to increase the number of clinical mentors in the district as well as retaining current mentors. - 5.Exit interviews/surveys with student, clinical mentor, and University clinical supervisor.
+An important component of the plan will be to increase the number of clinical mentors in the district as well as retaining current mentors.

+5.Exit interviews/surveys with student, clinical mentor, and University clinical supervisor.
 Building administrators may also provide feedback as well.
 Data from the interviews/surveys will be shared with University Education faculty and LEAs.
-Data will be used to inform improvements in the program. - 6.Clinical Mentors will be evaluated through the surveys completed by Teacher Candidates, discussions with Teacher Candidates and Mentors by Clinical Supervisors, TEAM observation data, and other anecdotal data that may present itself.
+Data will be used to inform improvements in the program.

+6.Clinical Mentors will be evaluated through the surveys completed by Teacher Candidates, discussions with Teacher Candidates and Mentors by Clinical Supervisors, TEAM observation data, and other anecdotal data that may present itself.
 Should a Clinical Mentor not meet the expectations of the EPP, a discussion will be held with the LEA to decide about future placements and/or additional coaching.